wing5wong/artisan-whs-static/source/_news/2020-04-06_speedway-strong-season-for-local-drivers-both-here-and-on-the-road.md

 Superstock competitor numbers have grown in the last two seasons, and with another Speedway NZ sanctioned title - the North Island Superstocks - scheduled in Whanganui for the 2020-21 season, the class is in good heart.

 Stockcars have long been the mainstay of Oceanview, and this summer was no different.

 With a number of drivers returning after a season off, and some new faces, Stockcar numbers were good throughout the season.

 A large contingent of local drivers headed to Greymouth in January for the NZ Stockcar Championships, with several continuing on to Christchurch the following week for the NZ Stockcar Grand Prix.

-It was at the latter event where Whanganui drivers shone, with Dion Mooney and Callum Sturzaker taking second and third place overall.
+It was at the latter event where Whanganui drivers shone, with Dion Mooney and **Callum Sturzaker** taking second and third place overall.

-For Sturzaker, in his third season in the class, it was the second Speedway NZ championship event where he has stepped onto the podium, following a second placing in the North Island Stockcars at Meeanee Speedway last season.
+For **Sturzaker**, in his third season in the class, it was the second Speedway NZ championship event where he has stepped onto the podium, following a second placing in the North Island Stockcars at Meeanee Speedway last season.

-Kaelin Mooney had an impressive debut campaign.
+**Kaelin Mooney** had an impressive debut campaign.

 The young Whanganui driver qualified for the finals in all three Speedway NZ championships this season, with a best finish of seventh in the North Island Stockcars at Kihikihi.

-Kaelin Mooney's biggest successes, however, came at home, with wins in the Charlie Berntsen Trophy and the West Coast Stockcars meetings.
+**Kaelin Mooney's** biggest successes, however, came at home, with wins in the Charlie Berntsen Trophy and the West Coast Stockcars meetings.

-Mooney headed off Mark Johnston and veteran Blair Lockett to win the West Coast title.
+**Mooney headed off Mark Johnston** and veteran Blair Lockett to win the West Coast title.

 The young man also had a drive of Maddie Wise's Superstock, which had been previously driven by his father, on the second night of the Superstocks Teams Champs, and did not look at all out of place.